Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Geometric preliminaries

 \begin{example} Let us take $N$ an admissible cusp manifold, $M=S^\ast N$ and $X$ the corresponding geodesic vector field.
 We can consider the Lie derivative $\mathcal{L}_X$ acting on $\Lambda(T^\ast M)$, the bundle of forms of arbitrary degree over $M$, it is an admissible lift of $X$.
-On the other hand, define
+Further define